 I think you’re good to go with rescheduling your Home Chef!

-I’m wondering if you have an opinion on the Dyson “big ball” canister vacuum cleaners?
+Do you have an opinion on the Dyson “big ball” canister vacuum cleaners?
 We need a new vacuum and have a large area of wood and carpet to vacuum.
 I like the idea of having no bag to replace.
 Thanks!
 Julie

 Dear Julie: I do have an opinion and here it is: I am not a Dyson fan.
 I’ve owned and used Dyson products with great disappointment.
 I think they are too heavy, too cumbersome, too noisy, too prone to premature breakdown, and way too expensive.